 Whether you outsource or nearshore software development, you get to save quite some costs on office space, supplies, and utilities.
 However, when you hire remote Latin American talent, you also have the benefit of working in similar time zones.
 Seamless communication and similar work hours can have a significant impact on the business's bottom line in the long term.
 As nearshoring software development contributes to work efficiency, you'll quickly see better business results and increased revenue without extra expenses.

 Nine of Mexico's universities have made it to the Best Global Universities list, according to U.S. News & World Report.
 The World Economic Forum also states these universities are among the ones with the most engineering graduates in Latin America.
-Stack Overflow says that although the country is dominated by PHP and ASP.NET languages, Mexicans love Python, so if you want to hire python developers, this is the country for you.

 Not only does Mexico have top-rated companies like Ingenia Agency and Smart Thinking, but it also has new tech initiatives in private and governmental sectors, including INADEM (Instituto Nacional del Emprendedor) grants and Creative Digital City.
 Unfortunately, as for English language skills in Latin America, Mexico doesn't rank the best, according to the EF EPI score.
 So you need to consider the possibility of a language barrier if you're thinking of nearshoring here.

 The good news is that because Mexico shares a border with the U.S., developers are familiar with the country's culture, including workplace culture.
 As for time zones, depending on where you are in Mexico, the time zone can be PST, CST, and EST, the same as in the U.S.

 The World Economic Forum reports the country ranks first in human capital, and the Coursera statistics show it ranks second in programming skills in Latin America.
 Global Rankings also puts Costa Rica 27th in programming skills.